Birmingham Hippodrome: Present day

-The Hippodrome has presented large scale West End touring musicals and plays, such as Wicked, Chitty Chitty Bang Bang, The Lion King, Matilda, Mary Poppins, Annie, Grease, Les Misérables, The Phantom of the Opera, War Horse, Billy Elliot, Mamma Mia! and We Will Rock You.
+The Hippodrome has since presented large scale West End touring musicals and plays, such as Blood Brothers, Wicked, The Lion King, Matilda, Mary Poppins, Annie, Grease, Les Misérables, The Phantom of the Opera, War Horse, Billy Elliot, Mamma Mia!, We Will Rock You, The Curious Incident of the Dog in the Night-Time and Hamilton.

+The theatre has also hosted numerous dance productions from Matthew Bourne's company New Adventures such as Swan Lake, Nutcracker!, Edward Scissorhands and The Red Shoes.

 In July 2015, comedian and actor Brian Conley was celebrated at the end of a performance of Barnum, having performed at the Hippodrome for 600 performances, appearing in six pantomimes, Jolson, Chitty Chitty Bang Bang, Hairspray, Oliver! and hosting the 1999 Royal Variety Performance at the theatre.

 On 8 October 2020 it was announced that Birmingham City Council had given the green light to a phased redevelopment of the theatre, to create a new facade together with a first floor terrace and creating an outdoor seating area with access to refreshment areas and a new restaurant on the third floor.
 Work is due to commence in early 2021.

+In September 2022, the theatre presented the world premiere of Peaky Blinders: The Redemption of Thomas Shelby by Rambert Dance, based on the TV series of the same name, prior to touring the country and returning to the Hippodrome, before being filmed for the BBC.

+In September 2023, the world premiere of Birmingham Royal Ballet's Black Sabbath: The Ballet opened at the theatre which band member Tony Iommi appeared during the finale on the opening night.

 Pantomime

-The theatre's Christmas pantomimes are produced by Crossroads Pantomimes previously Qdos Entertainment, over recent years attracting stars such as Brian Conley, Don Maclean, Julian Clary, Joe Pasquale, John Barrowman, Joan Collins, Nigel Havers, Keith Harris, Lynda Bellingham, Lesley Joseph, Gary Wilmot, Paul Zerdin, Gok Wan, John Partridge, Jane McDonald, Marti Pellow, Lee Mead, The Krankies, Steve McFadden, Jodie Prenger, Beverley Knight, Danny Mac, The Grumbleweeds, Jimmy Osmond, Darren Day, Meera Syal, Jaymi Hensley, Joe McElderry and Faye Brookes.
-Comedian Matt Slack has appeared since 2013, returning every year due to popular demand.
+The theatre's Christmas pantomimes are produced by Crossroads Pantomimes (previously Qdos Entertainment) over recent years attracting stars such as Brian Conley, Don Maclean, Julian Clary, Joe Pasquale, John Barrowman, The Grumbleweeds, Paul Zerdin, Ray Quinn, Joan Collins, Nigel Havers, Keith Harris, Lynda Bellingham, Basil Brush, Lesley Joseph, Gok Wan, John Partridge, Stephanie Beacham, Gary Wilmot, Jane McDonald, Duncan James, Chris Gascoyne, Marti Pellow, Lee Mead, The Krankies, Steve McFadden, Jodie Prenger, Beverley Knight, Danny Mac, Suzanne Shaw, Jimmy Osmond, Darren Day, Meera Syal, Jaymi Hensley, Joe McElderry, Faye Brookes, Jason Donovan, Alexia McIntosh, Ranj Singh, Alison Hammond and Samantha Womack.
+Comedian and actor Matt Slack has starred since 2013, returning every year due to popular demand.